You can now have easy access to your health record

 If you have been given proxy access to another person then the individual provider app will show you how to change between viewing your details and viewing those of the other person.
 This will often be by selecting from a drop-down menu under your own name.

-Before you apply for online access to your record, there are some other things to consider.
+Before you apply for the first time for online access to your record, there are some other things to consider.
+See below.

 For more information about keeping your healthcare records safe and secure, you will find a helpful leaflet produced by the NHS in conjunction with the British Computer Society: